turingtestfail/stac-search-jpa/README.md

 3. Create entity creation and editing end points.
     1. React (or other JS Framework) front end to aid in entity creation.
     2. GDAL and OSSIM integration to populate entities.
+4. Contribute back to GeoTools to bring cql support up to current WFS CQL state?